 He who sits on the throne of all creation is calling you to surrender

-You do not make him king he is already king.
-We acknowledge his rule and reign and bow to his authority thru the cross.
+You do not make him king; he is already king.
+We acknowledge his rule and reign and bow to his authority and he receives us thru the cross.

 When we do we enjoy the benefits of his kingdom.